MattMS/my-thoughts/index.md

 As everyone does, I think about a lot of things.

-The purpose of this site is to display my thoughts and hopefully their progression towards a more accurate understanding of the world.
+This site hopefully shows the progression of my thoughts towards a better understanding of the world.

-Please make sure you read this in the [correct context](/on/context/) so my writing is not misinterpreted.
+Please make sure you [read this in the correct context](/on/context/) so my writing is not misinterpreted.

+Thank you for your interest!

 ## Computing